skip to content

 (1) As soon as is reasonably possible, but not more than 24 hours after such determination, cause such dangerous animal to be placed and kept in a proper enclosure, except as otherwise specifically permitted herein;

-(2) Within 60 days of such determination, present to the city a certificate of public liability insurance in the amount of $100,000.00 to cover any damages which may be caused by the animal.
+(2) Within 60 days of such determination, present to the city a certificate of public liability insurance in the amount of $100,000.00 to cover any damages that may be caused by the animal.
 The insurance shall be for a 12-month period, shall not be canceled unless the animal is no longer kept by the owner, and shall provide not less than 30 days written notice to the city of any cancellation thereof;

 (3) Securely muzzle such dangerous animal when taken outside the enclosure, in a manner that will not cause injury to such animal or interfere with its vision or respiration, but shall prevent it from biting any person or animal.
 The dangerous animal must be restrained by a substantial chain or cable leash having a minimum tensile strength of 1,000 pounds and shall not exceed six feet in length;